DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Human-Readable Formatting**: Converts timestamps and file sizes for better readability

   This project provided valuable experience in building practical desktop utilities with Python.
 I gained deeper understanding of file system operations, GUI layout management, and user-friendly data presentation.
 The application solves a real-world need for quickly accessing recent files while demonstrating clean Python implementation.
+* Day 414: 🛒 Customer Retention Analysis with UCI Online Retail Dataset 📊

+  Today, I worked on a Customer Retention Analysis project using the UCI Online Retail dataset, implementing RFM (Recency, Frequency, Monetary) analysis to segment customers and calculate retention metrics.
+The project focuses on retail analytics and customer behavior insights.
+Below are the key highlights:

+  - **RFM Segmentation**: The core of the project uses RFM analysis to categorize customers based on their purchase recency, frequency, and monetary value.
+This helps identify valuable customer segments like Champions, Loyal Customers, and At-Risk customers.

+  - **Retention Rate Calculation**: Implemented cohort analysis to track how many customers return over time, with visualizations showing monthly retention patterns across different customer cohorts.

+  - **Data Preparation**: Cleaned and transformed raw transaction data, handling missing values and creating essential features like customer tenure and purchase frequency.

+  - **Visualization**: Created heatmaps to visualize retention rates across different cohorts and time periods, along with interactive dashboards showing customer segment distributions.

+  - **Practical Applications**: The analysis provides actionable insights for customer retention strategies, helping identify which customer segments need attention and which are performing well.

+  This project was an excellent exercise in understanding customer behavior patterns in retail data.
+I gained practical experience in implementing RFM analysis, cohort analysis techniques, and creating meaningful visualizations to present customer retention metrics.
+The segmentation approach proved particularly valuable for identifying different customer lifecycle stages and tailoring retention strategies accordingly.